13th Waffen Mountain Division of the SS Handschar (1st Croatian): Operation Save

-On 15 March 1944, Operation Save was launched with the objective of clearing Partisans from the Semberija region.
+On 15 March 1944, Operation Save was launched to clear Partisans from the Semberija region.
 Sauberzweig wrote an open letter to the division: "We have now reached the Bosnian frontier and will (soon) begin the march into the homeland. ...
 The Führer has provided you with his best weapons.
 Not only do you (have these) in your hands, but above all you have an idea in your hearts – to liberate the homeland. ...
 Before long, each of you shall be standing in the place that you call home, as a soldier and a gentleman; standing firm as a defender of the idea of saving the culture of Europe – the idea of Adolf Hitler."

 Sauberzweig also ordered that each commander read a prepared message as his unit crossed the Sava River, which emphasised that the "liberation of Bosnia" and ultimately the liberation of "Muslim Albania" was their goal.
 This was a direct appeal to the Albanian troops as well as the Bosnians.
 The 27th Regiment crossed the Sava at dawn at Bosanska Rača near the confluence with the Drina.
 The rest crossed at Brčko covered by an intense artillery bombardment.
 Contact was immediately made with Partisan forces, who quickly withdrew into the forests.
 The service support units remained north of the Sava in Vinkovci, which became their permanent garrison area.
 The 27th Regiment advanced easily across the Pannonian Plain through Velino Selo to Brodac and then on to Bijeljina which was taken against light Partisan resistance late on 16 March.

 The 27th Regiment then consolidated its position in Bijeljina while the 28th Regiment and the divisional reconnaissance battalion (Aufklärungsabteilung) bore the brunt of the fighting as they advanced through Pukis, Čelić and Koraj at the foot of the Majevica mountains.
-Sauberzweig later recorded that the 2nd battalion of the 28th Regiment (II/28) "at Čelić stormed the Partisan defenses with (new) battalion commander Hans Hanke at the point" and that enemy forces withdrew after a hard battle with heavy losses, low on ammunition.
+Sauberzweig later recorded that the 2nd battalion of the 28th Regiment (II/28) "at Čelić stormed the Partisan defences with the (new) battalion commander Hans Hanke at the point" and that enemy forces withdrew after a hard battle with heavy losses, low on ammunition.

 Once the area was secured, defensive positions were established along the Čelić–Lopare road and company strength units were sent out to conduct reconnaissance.
 On the night of 17–18 March, elements of the Partisan 16th Vojvodina Division and 36th Vojvodina Division mounted unsuccessful attacks against the 28th Regiment's positions at Koraj and Zabrđe, losing over 200.